pmccrthy/fitbit-dimmable-torch/Readme.txt

 Fitbit Dimmable Torch

-Simple torch application for the Fitbit Versa (and hopefully the Ionic).
+Simple torch application for the Fitbit Versa and Ionic.
 Written mostly as an exercise.

-The physical up and down buttons on the Fitbit brighten and darken the screen respectively.
+The the on-screen '+' and '-' and physical buttons brighten and darken the screen respectively.

 (c) 2018 Paul McCarthy